Sposito/C/README.md

-# C
+# C and C++
-C language experimentations
+C and C++ languages experimentations

-This repository objective is to study and experiment with C language.
+This repository objective is to study and experiment with C and C++ languages.